high90/high90/_content/1-blog/_2016-01-14-0900-thunder-and-waves.md

 The PLAY:1 doesn't have a line-in, so we attached the 3GS via line-in to a PLAY:5 downstairs.
 The Sonos app pipes it to the bedroom without an issue.
 It doesn't even need to be playing on the PLAY:5 to do so.
 Using [Macronos][9] on a Nexus 5, the bedroom speakers get auto-switched to thunderstorms every night at bedtime.
 I would happily pay a regular subscription fee to have a Naturespace channel on Sonos.
 It would save a lot of hardware and hassle.

 Twenty years later, I'm still not very good at focusing in a noisy environment.
 Whenever it's time to sit down and really concentrate, I fire up Naturespace, put on a pair of headphones, and get to work.
-Soothed once again, the noisy parts of my brain crawl into another crevice in the rock wall, sit back, and enjoy the show.9
+Soothed once again, the noisy parts of my brain crawl into another crevice in the rock wall, sit back, and enjoy the show.

 [5]:	http://www.naturespace.com/
 [6]:	https://itunes.apple.com/app/naturespace-relax-meditate/id312618509?mt=8